Friends of Historic Woolsey

 Preserving Gravemarkers in Historic Cemeteries

-From Rachel Black, Georgia State Archeologist – How to Clean a Grave Marker
+From Rachel Black, Georgia State Archaeologist – How to Clean a Grave Marker

 "History at the Cemetery" in children's book My Backyard History Book by David Weitzman (used with permission from the author)